EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

 ### Output

-	Project was created, including:
+	API was created, including:
 	I admin:projects/1007 ident:1007 ts:2014-11-26T14:21:... name:My Project3 url_name:myproj3 comments:[null] status:A is_active:true account_ident:1000 authprovider_ident:[null]
 	and 20 other objects
 	Request took: 470ms - # objects touched: 21
 	Current project is now: My Project3 (1007)

-Note that creating a project also creates a number of other default objects.
+Note that creating an API also creates a number of other default objects.
-Once the project is created, it becomes the current project.
+Once the project is created, it becomes the current API.

 ***
 ## Update